-Method of Evaluation:
+Method of Evaluation

 - The students in a group of 3 to 4 works on a topic approved by the Head of the Department under the guidance of a faculty member and prepare a comprehensive project report after completing the work to the satisfaction of the supervisor. - The progress of the project is evaluated based on a minimum of three reviews.
-The review committee will be constituted by the Head of the Department. - A project report is required at the end of the semester. - The project work is evaluated based on oral presentation and the project report jointly by external and internal examiners constituted by the Head of the Department.
+The review committee will be constituted by the Head of the Department. - A project report is required at the end of the semester.

+• The project work is evaluated based on oral presentation and the project report jointly by external and internal examiners constituted by the Head of the Department.

-- 1. take up any challenging practical problems and find solution by formulating proper methodology on completion of the project work. - 2.
-Carry out any experimental works. - 3.
-Understand the modeling, analysis and design. - 4. prepare research papers for Conferences and journals - 5.
-Acquire confidence to face any type of audience
+- 1) On Completion of the project work students will be in a position to take up any challenging practical problems and find solution by formulating proper methodology. - 2) Carrying out any experimental works. - 3) Understand the modelling, analysis and design.